bondj89/quiz-pop/README.md

 Developed in Android, QuizPop is an all you can play trivia game that allows players to answer questions from their favorite topics.
 Questions are in the format of multiple choice and true or false.
-Players can choose the difficulty level and compete against friends by signing in through their Google account.

 ## Intended Users
 Anyone that loves to play trivia from the palm of their hands.